Clarence Town, New South Wales: History

 The township is most famous for building and launching the William IV paddle steamer in 1831, although the town was still called Erringhi at this time.
-It was later renamed in 1832 after the Duke of Clarence, who became King William IV in 1830.
+It was renamed in 1832 after the Duke of Clarence, who became King William IV in 1830.

 In 1886 the town was described as:The land on the river-banks, consisting chiefly of alluvial flats, is remarkably fertile.
 This is largely due to the floods of past ages. wheat, maize, barley, oats and potatoes are produced in abundance.
 Tobacco is now grown and the grape and orange are cultivated with success.
 The population is 370.

 There is a hotel in the main street of Clarence Town built in 1913 called The Erringhi Hotel.

 Heritage listings

 Clarence Town has a number of heritage-listed sites, including: